 Many people are concerned with eating better this time of year.
 I feel that quite a bit of our problems may stem from what we are drinking as well.
 Being able to have control over how much sugar and what ingredients (natural versus not) go into our drinks makes things a little bit easier.

-I hope you have found some drinks that stimulate you and get you excited about different aspects of your meal.
+I hope you have found some homemade soda recipes that stimulate you and got you excited about different aspects of your meal.
 Bon Appetit!